dimka338pank/BackEnd-Project/README.md

-# API Documentation
+# 📚 API Documentation

-This documentation describes the REST API endpoints for User Authentication and Profile Management.
+This documentation describes the REST API endpoints for User Authentication, Profile Management, and Task Management.

 ---